-The school recognises that parents and carers play a critical role in their child's education and value the contribution they make.
+The school recognises that parents and carers play a critical role in their child's education and valuethe contribution they make.
 Parents are involved and consulted with if their child is identified as having a Special Educational Need.
 Parents have a number of means of evaluating and discussing their child's progress including:

-- Families are invited in to look around the school. - In addition to the information gained from the data sources (see section above), the school runs a number of information open evenings and parents are invited to discuss any issues or concerns with the SENDCO. - As part of our enhanced transition programme for new students, we meet individually with children and their parents to discuss how we can plan to meet the student's needs - If the student is already being supported by other professionals, a meeting will be arranged with them to ensure good continuity of care. - In the first few weeks of a student starting at the school or a special educational need being identified, parents will be invited to contribute to their child's support plan via email or, if requested via virtual or in person meeting. - All of this information contributes to an Assess and Plan meeting, where a pupil passport and support plan are written.
-This is emailed to parents for their final feedback to be included. - In line with the SEND Code of Practice where a student is receiving SEND support, the school will communicate with parents at least three times each year.
-This will allow clear outcomes to be set and reviewed, discuss the activities and support that will help achieve the outcomes, and identify the responsibilities of the parent, the student and the school. - These points of communication coincide with the review points during the year, where a member of the SEND team will meet with the child to review the success of the planned strategies against the agreed targets. - A member of the SEND Team is available for an appointment as part of the annual parents' evening event - Information can also be exchanged in a variety of formats after discussion with the parents e.g. emails, telephone conversations, verbal exchange, school planner - The school gathers feedback from a variety of sources, which include parental feedback, staff feedback and student voice.

-- Students are encouraged to identify a trusted adult and can access a variety of different staff, services and forums These include:

-- Form tutor

-- Head of Year and wider pastoral team

-- o Members of the SEND Department

-- o The SENDCO and Assistant SENDCO
+- Families are invited in to look around the setting. - In addition to the information gained from the data sources (see section above), the school runs a number of information open evenings and parents are invited to discuss any issues or concerns with the SENDCo. - As part of our enhanced transition programme for new students, we meet individually with children and their parents to discuss how we can plan to meet the student's needs - If the student is already being supported by other professionals, a meeting will be arrangedwith them to ensure good continuity of care. - In the first few weeks of a student starting at the school or a special educational need being identified, parents will be invited to contribute to their child's support plan via email or, if requested via virtual or in person meeting. - All of this information contributes to an Assess and Plan meeting, where a pupil passport and support plan are written.
+This emailed to parentsfor their final feedback to be included. - In line with the SEND Code of Practice where a student is receiving SEND support, the school will communicate with parents at least three times each year.
+This will allow clear outcomes to be set and reviewed, discuss the activities and support that will help achieve the outcomes, and identify the responsibilities of the parent, the student and the school. - These points of communication coincide with the review points during the year, where a member of the SEND team will meet with the child to review the success of the planned strategies against the agreed targets. - A member of the SEND Team is available for an appointment as part of the annual parents' evening event - Information can also be exchanged in a variety of formats after discussion with the parents e.g. emails, telephone conversations, verbal exchange, school planner - The school gathers feedback from a variety of sources, which include parental feedback, staff feedback and student voice. - Students are encouraged to identify a trusted adult and can access a variety of different staff, services and forums These include: - Form tutor - Head of Year and wider pastoral team - Members of the SEND Department - The SENDCo and Assistant SENDCo - School Counsellors - Senior Leadership Team - The Designated Safeguarding Lead and Deputy Safeguarding Leads - o Peer buddies for all Year 7 students on entry - The Hub peer support system

-- o School Counsellor

-- o Senior Leadership Team

-- The Designated Safeguarding Lead and Deputy Safeguarding Lead